aurora9721/archive_project/archive.md

 Bring back the background info and original intention.
 Gig economy, deliveroo, airbnb, quarantine + unemployment (what role would unions play in this?)
 Consider: emailing the FNV + Philips
 *************
+> **Feedback 06/04/2020:** *with Hannes*
+Anyone you can talk to today who has a important role in the FNV?
+To link its relevance to today.
+What is the boardgames position?
+How do we relate to this in a contemporary way?
+Both the meaning and the artefact.
+What is the intention behind each transcoding?
+What media do you feel like working in atm?
+*************
 [Back to Table of Contents](#table-of-contents)
 *************